Raphire/Win11Debloat/README.md

 - Remove 'Include in library' from context menu.
 - Remove 'Give access to' from context menu.
 - Remove 'Share' from context menu.

+It's possible to revert these optional changes with the registry files that are included in the 'Regfiles' folder.